Praveen-Bhandari/Optimizing-Sales-Strategies-and-Enhancing-Customer-Experience/README.md

 # Analysis Objectives:
 1. # Sales Performance Analysis:
-a.Evaluate sales trends over time, by channel, country, and geographic region. b.Assess the impact of discount strategies on sales volume and profitability. c.Analyze adherence to sales targets and identify areas for improvement. d.Identify high-performing products, sales channels, and geographic regions.
+a.# Evaluate sales trends over time, by channel, country, and geographic region. b.# Assess the impact of discount strategies on sales volume and profitability. c.# Analyze adherence to sales targets and identify areas for improvement. d.# Identify high-performing products, sales channels, and geographic regions.

 2.  # Customer Satisfaction and Experience:
 a.Explore factors influencing customer satisfaction, including complaints and returns.